-If selected, Alternative 2, the Proposed Action as Submitted, would result in the operator undertaking the proposed activities as requested and in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), Reasonable and Prudent Measures and implementing Terms and Conditions as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and with FWS that concluded April 20, 2018 (FWS 2018 BO).
-However, no additional, site-specific mitigation and monitoring measures would be required by BOEM or NMFS.
+If selected, Alternative 2, the Proposed Action as Submitted, would result in the operator undertaking the proposed activities in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), Reasonable and Prudent Measures and implementing Terms and Conditions as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and with FWS that concluded April 20, 2018 (FWS 2018 BO).
+Additional site-specific mitigation and monitoring measures would be required by BOEM and NMFS.
 Examples of potential impacts to archaeological resources would include, but are not limited to, damage to potential resources from well emplacement activities, lost/discarded material, and potential impacts from an accidental oil spill.
-As described in the proposed plan and discussed below, the proposed activities are not expected to have significant impacts on known or unknown historical archaeological resources.
+As described in the proposed plan and discussed below, the proposed activities are may have significant impacts on known or unknown historical archaeological resources.